-How does noise cancelling work?
+How does noise canceling work?

 Are on-ear headphones good for commuting?

-On-ear headphones can be good for commuting but they aren’t quite as portable or convenient as earbuds and they don’t typically isolate as well as some of the best over-ear headphones.
+On-ear headphones can be good for commuting, but they aren’t quite as portable or convenient as earbuds, and they don’t typically isolate as well as some of the best over-ear headphones.
 Still, dollar-for-dollar, supra-aural headphones are usually a better value than equivalent in-ear models.
 On-ears are able to take advantage of the ear’s anatomy to reproduce a more realistic sound than their in-ear counterparts.

 As if the name didn’t already indicate this, on-ear headsets are notably smaller than over-ear headphones.
-The latter of which are typically cumbersome and a nuisance to save room for in an already tight bag.
+The latter are typically cumbersome and a nuisance to save room for in an already tight bag.
 If you regularly use public transit and are tired of earbuds, we highly recommend testing out any of the options above or below.

 Why you should trust SoundGuys

 We’ve clocked countless hours working with the best of what audio has to offer, enabling us to pick out the good from the bad.
 And while we may have our own personal favorite products, we understand that what we love may not be suitable for what most consumers love.
 Additionally, none of us benefit from directing readers toward one brand over another.
 Each hands-on review conducted here includes a slew of charts that we use to explain frequency response, isolation, and microphone performance.
-If you’re interested in learning how to better understand the data, click here.
+If you’re interested in learning how to understand the data better, click here.

-This best on-ear headphones list is a living document that we update as often as possible.
+This best-on-ear headphones list is a living document that we update as often as possible.
 At the end of the day, we want listeners to be happy with their purchases and try to streamline the research process so you can enjoy the music.

 Frequently asked questions about the Best on-ear headphones

 Consumers and manufacturers alike have realized that isolation is a greater challenge with on-ear headphones, and they sometimes clamp too tightly.
-Even so, you can’t deny on-ears are portable compared to over-ear headphones.
+Even so, you can’t deny that on-ears are portable compared to over-ear headphones.